fneri13/CTurboBFM/README.md

 ### How do I get set up? ###

 * Build system based on Makefile tested for Mac OS and UNIX systems.
 Three commands (make clean, make debug, make release).
+Assuming standard compilers it should work

 ### Results Example ###